-Former Iberville Parish Sheriff’s Deputy pleads guilty to theft
+Former Iberville Parish Sheriff’s Deputy arrested in theft of $14,000

-St. Angelo worked for the Sheriff’s Department for 17 years and the thefts came from the Sheriff’s Office Criminal Records Department beginning in 2010.
-She resigned late last year.
+Angelo worked for the Sheriff’s Department for 17 years and the thefts came from the Sheriff’s Office Criminal Records Department beginning in 2010.
+She resigned late last month.

 The payments were discovered in December and the fines were mostly court-related fees, according to Stassi.

 The Sheriff’s Office launched an internal investigation and St. Angelo admitted guilt claiming she took the money due to a gambling problem.